pammacdotnet/TypstPaper/paper.typ

 = Conclusions <sec:conclusions>
 Typst is a markup language for typesetting documents, combining ease of use, speed, and versatility.
 It transforms plain text files with markup into polished PDFs.
 Ideal for long-form writing, Typst excels at creating essays, articles, scientific papers, books, reports, and homework assignments.
 It also shines in technical fields, such as mathematics, physics, and engineering thanks to its robust support for mathematical notation.
 Additionally, its powerful styling and automation capabilities make it perfect for document sets with a consistent design, like a book series or branded publications.

+= CRediT Authorship Contribution Statement
+#format-credit-section()

+= Data Statement
+The research does not involve the use of external data.

+= Declaration of Conflicts of Interest
+We have no conflict of interest to declare.

 = Acknowledgment
 Authors would like to express their gratitude to the Typst community, with a special focus on their two creators and main developers, Martin Haug and Laurenz Mädje, for their invaluable contributions.
 They would also love to thank the Editorial Board of IJIMAI for taking a leap of faith regarding the inclusion of Typst as a default mechanism to submit scientific papers.